Talokar

-Talokar is a village in the Haripur area of Hazara, Khyber Pakhtunkhwa (formerly North-West Frontier Province) in Pakistan.
+Talokar is a village located in the Haripur district of Hazara, Khyber Pakhtunkhwa,Pakistan.

+Demographics

+The population of Talokar, according to 2017 census was 8,250.

 History

 Talokar was founded during the 12th or 13th century AD by the Talokar is khoker awan but in the 17th century became part of Dheri-Talokar, a feudal estate of a prominent family of Tarin.

 The best-known members of this family include the late Muhammad Habib Khan Tarin, Risaldar, CSI; Khan Sahib Abdul Majid Khan Tarin, OBE, Barrister, Khan Sahib H.E Abdus Salim Khan, former ambassador and Omer Salim Khan (Omer Tarin) the poet, mystic and scholar.